Particular/docs.particular.net/tutorials/monitoring/setup/index.md

 versions: '[5,)'
 ---

 This tutorial will guide you through the steps required to set up your NServiceBus solution for monitoring with the Particular Service Platform.
+The tutorial assumes that you're configuring monitoring for an existing solution and doesn't explain how to create a new application.

+Note: At the moment systems using the [Learning Transport](/transports/learning/) can't be monitored as described below.
+If you're using solution from other tutorials or samples, ensure that you've configured NServiceBus to use another transport.

 ## Component overview